-As I mentioned before, molecules are made up of atoms that are bonded together.
+As mentioned before, molecules are made up of atoms that are bonded together.
 Anything in the user interface that is composed of atoms is labeled a molecule.

 The perfect example would be a blog subscription box that is made up of a field label atom, an input field atom, and the button atom.

-We’ve reached the end of the atomic theory that I explained earlier.
 Organisms are groups of molecules that are joined together to form more complex beings.